restic/restic/CONTRIBUTING.md

 things like file and directory names, so please either redact it before uploading it somewhere or post only the parts that are really relevant.

+If restic gets stuck, please also include a stacktrace in the description.
+On non-Windows systems, you can send a SIGQUIT signal to restic or press `Ctrl-\` to achieve the same result.
+This causes restic to print a stacktrace and then exit immediatelly.
+This will not damage your repository, however, it might be necessary to manually clean up stale lock files using `restic unlock`.

+On Windows, please set the environment variable `RESTIC_DEBUG_STACKTRACE_SIGINT` to `true` and press `Ctrl-C` to create a stacktrace.

 Development Environment
 =======================